I've tried all of the best coffee machines out there — these are the ones I'd recommend for a barista-worthy brew

 How we test the best coffee machines

 To get granular, the process begins when the machine arrives boxed up at our door.
-We judge the packaging on how sustainable it is and how easy the machine is to wrestle out of the box - if it's a two-person job, we'll let you know.
+We judge the packaging on how sustainable it is and how easy the machine is to wrestle out of the box - including if that's a two-person job or not.

-Setting up a coffee machine can be confusing, especially for a beginner, so we also get into the detail of how straightforward set-up is and give our first impressions on the design of the machine once it's sitting on our worktop.
+Setting up a coffee machine can be confusing, especially for a beginner, so our reviews also get into the detail of how straightforward set-up is and give a first impressions on the design of the machine once it's sitting on our worktop.

 But the testing process doesn't end when we finish up the last coffee.
 We then zone in on how easy each machine is to clean, maintain and to keep on your worktop long-term.